blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Mechanics/Continuum Mechanics/Fluid Mechanics/Thinking About Buoyancy and Viscosity.md

 ## Container pressure doubt (cleared above too)
 > I'm confused by how the container pressure is measured
 >
 > I know A1v1 = A2v2, and with this, we can calculate the velocity of air leaving a bottle when it is opened in space, because without gravity and external pressure, the pressure inside the bottle is 1 atm, since we didn't push the air further when the bottle was closed while at earth.
+But again, the pressure in the bottle usually radiates outward if the surroundings are cooler, since heat is just electromagnetic field flows.
 >
 > But in case of manually pumping air, I guess we'll use PV = nRT.
 Oh yeah, just remembered it while writing!
 ## Arrangement of particles affecting macroscopic effects